As a diver – one of the smartest questions you can ask yourself is “What should divers do for their own safety?”

 In cases of diver fatalities, 86 percent of scuba divers were alone when they died.
-This means they either dived solo, or became separated from their buddy at some point during the dive.
+This means they either dived solo or became separated from their buddy at some point during the dive.
 The old diving maxim “Dive alone – die alone” still rings true.

 Anytime you’re on the water it’s important to take every safety precaution.

-Clearly displaying a diver down flag is not only smart, it’s usually the law!
+Clearly displaying a diver down flag is not only smart, but it’s also usually the law!
 The flag is a clear sign to other boats in the area to slow down and steer clear of the area around your flag.

-There are two styles of diver down flag – in North America the flag is a red square with a diagonal white stripe across – Internationally the flag is white and blue and known as the alfa/alpha flag.
+There are two styles of diver down flag – in North America, the flag is a red square with a diagonal white stripe across – Internationally the flag is white and blue and known as the alfa/alpha flag.

 When you’re diving, try to stay close to the flag.
 It’s far more visible to passing boats than a diver’s head and shoulders.

 Boating and Divers Safety

 Whenever you’re diving in an open area with boat traffic it’s important to be aware of your surroundings.
 The same goes when you’re piloting a boat, being aware of your environment and local laws and regulations ensure everyone will have a great time.

 Whenever you head out on a boating trip it’s a good idea to fill out a float plan and leave it with a friend, family member or local marina.
 A float plan outlines the trip and provides basic information on where and when you plan on boating.
 If you happen to run into trouble, a float plan makes it easy for local authorities to locate you and provide assistance.